Table of Contents

 Today Old-Schooled is a run in a league format.
 The league is divided into seasons.
 Players compete in the league in a series of challenges.
 Players are eliminated over the course of the season until only one player is left, the Old-Schooled champion for that season.

-Each season of the Old-Schooled League is divided into three rounds, Beginner, Intermediate, and Expert.
-During each round each player will schedule a trial at That Game Store with the league organizer to log their performance with an official for that round and give them a chance to continue on to the next round.
-Usually the league organizer, Don Scherig, will be the official logging scores though others may be designed to accomodate scheduling needs a player’s trial.
+Each season of the Old-Schooled League is divided into three rounds: Qualifying, Semi-Final, and Final.
+During each round each player will participate in a trial made up of a number of challenges.
+Performance in challenges determines who continues on to the next round.
+Usually the League Organizer, Don Scherig, will be the official logging scores though others may be designed to accommodate scheduling needs.

-The Beginner round is a swiss round.
+The Qualifying Round is a swiss round made up of Solo Trials.
 Play order is determined randomly, though players may play early if desired.
 During this round new players can still be added to the league.
+Before the round begins players will participate in a game draft.
+See the game draft section for full details on how the draft works.
+The League Organizer will create challenges from drafted games.
 Challenges will be announced before the round starts.
-There are four challenges each player must face during their trial in this round.
+Late joiners do not participate in the game draft.
 After all players have had their trial the round ends and no new players may be added to the league this season.
 Players are scored for their performance in each challenge according to the scoring section below.
-After scoring the bottom half of players, rounded down, are eliminated for the season and the remaining players advance to the Intermediate round.
+After scoring the top four players advance to the Semi-Final round.
+All others are eliminated.

 Trials are the basis of how the Old-Schooled league functions.
+Trials come in two varieties, Solo and Versus.
+Solo Trials involve one player who comes and logs their best performance in each challenge to be scored at the end of the round.
+Versus Trials consist entirely of Head-Head Challenges with the winner being who wins the best of a number of challenges determined by the round.
 I expect to hold 1-2 trial days a month with 1-2 players taking their trial on each day as time permits.
 Each round a play order will be listed and updated as the round progresses to give players an idea when they should be ready for their trial.
 At the beginning of each month I will contact the next 1 or 2 people on the list to schedule their trial for that month.
 The date and time of the trial will be posted on facebook so that other players may come and watch and, if time permits, complete their own trial after the first trial is done.
-Players will need to pay a fee of $5 to That Game Store for the use of their space during your trial.
-Trials are expected to take a maximum of 2 hours to complete.
-Since challenges may have no time limit we may have to cut your trial short and complete it on another day if we run past the store’s closing time.
-It is advised to check out That Game Store’s events before scheduling your trial.
-Events can be seen at their facebook events listing or on their twitch.tv channel page.
-When possible trials will be live streamed at ThatGameStore’s and Furluge’s Twitch.tv channels.
+When possible trials will be live streamed at Furluge’s Twitch.tv channel.

 Challenges are what players are up against during their trials in each round.
 Challenges typically consist of a game and a criteria for scoring a player’s performance in that game.
 Common criteria for games include getting a high score in the game, what level you are able to reach, or how fast you can reach an objective.
 Unless otherwise specified players have the default number of lives with no continues to attempt each challenge.
 There are no time limits for challenges unless specified in the challenge.
 In addition here are a few common caveats to the common scoring criteria.
 If a challenge and these rules conflict, follow the description in the challenge.